Liam-hi/hypermath-prototype/README.md

 ```diff
 + The polynomialGroup(polynomial, z) command finds the roots for polynomial rings and fields in z.
 Example: polynomialGroup(x^2 + 4, 10)
 ```
+## Development
+This plugin template uses Typescript and NPM
+-  Execute the command "npm run serve" in the terminal on the client side
+- Run the Spring Boot application within a Java IDE of your choice
+- To run Django, enter "python manage.py runserver" command in the terminal.

+## Trivia
+Hypermath was considered as a potential name for Mathematica before its launch in 1988.